 Pesticides contain active ingredients (the component that targets the pest) and inert ingredients such as solvents, surfactants, and carriers.
-Both active and inert ingredients may be controlled or regulated by federal, state, and local laws because of environmental and health concerns.
+Both active and inert ingredients may be regulated by federal, state, and local laws because of environmental and health concerns.

-- Only apply pesticides that are legally registered at all levels of jurisdiction. - Only apply pesticides that are legally registered for use on the facility (for example, do not apply pesticides labeled for agricultural uses even though they may have the same active ingredient). - Apply according to manufacturer recommendations as seen on label.
+- Only apply pesticides that are legally registered at all levels of jurisdiction. - Only apply pesticides that are legally registered for use on the site (for example, do not apply pesticides labeled for agricultural uses even though they may have the same active ingredient). - Apply according to labeled directions.